inconsiderate/inconsiderate.github.io/_drafts/_posts/new-post-title.md

 `/sbin/mount.vboxsf: mounting failed with the error: Protocol error`

-Microsoft has changed the location of the old lxss directory which stores everything WSL.
+Microsoft has changed the location of the old lxss directory which stores everything related to WSL.
 To fix this, you can create a symlink (within a Windows Terminal) to where VirtualBox is expecting these files to be.

 `mklink /J C:\\\\Users\\\\%username%\\\\AppData\\\\Local\\\\lxss C:\\\\Users\\\\%username%\\\\AppData\\\\Local\\\\Packages\\\\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\\\\LocalState\\\\rootfs`